Useurmind/FluxInTypescriptWithRx/docs/tutorial.md

 That's it.
 We load the site map, create a container factory and init rfluxx routing with them.

 Afterwards we start up the react app as usual.

+## Disclaimer

+I try to keep this up to date.
+But the code of the examples will always be more up to date.